EnigmaticaModpacks/Enigmatica8/.github/README.md

-# MODPACK_NAME_WITH_SPACE
+# Enigmatica 8

-This is the official repository and issue-tracker for the modpack MODPACK_NAME_WITH_SPACE, for Minecraft 1.16.5
+This is the official repository and issue-tracker for the modpack Enigmatica 8, for Minecraft 1.16.5

 ### Table of Contents